Office of the Governor

 “With their achievements in science, medicine, public service, the arts, agriculture and athletics, these distinguished Illinoisans have made our state proud,” said Governor JB Pritzker.
 “They have worked tirelessly to improve the lives of the people of Illinois and I’m so proud to award them with our state’s highest honor.”

-At the convocation, members of the Academy will honor the six outstanding Illinoisans with the Order of Lincoln at a formal ceremony and gala reception.
+At the convocation, members of the Academy will honor these outstanding Illinoisans with the Order of Lincoln at a formal ceremony and gala reception.
 These Laureates will join a cohort of 354 distinguished Illinois citizens so honored over the past 56 years.

 Paul (Doug) Collins is an American basketball executive, former player, coach, and television analyst, originally from Benton, Ill.
 He was the first overall pick of the 1973 NBA draft and a four-time NBA All-Star.
 He represented the United States at the 1972 Summer Olympics.
 He coached the Chicago Bulls, Detroit Pistons, Washington Wizards, and Philadelphia 76ers.
 Both the National Collegiate Basketball Hall of Fame and NBA Hall of Fame have inducted Collins.
 He has served as an analyst for various NBA-related broadcast shows on CBS, NBC, TNT, and TBS.
 The basketball court at Illinois State University bears his name.